 1. Start with a Tour

 Food is a massive part of Middle Eastern Culture, and in Jerusalem, where the population is incredibly diverse, offers a glimpse into the cultures that have created the mixing pot which is the city today.
-A good start, is to explore the Machane Yehuda Market, but even that, without expert knowledge, can be a little tricky.
+A good start is to explore the Machane Yehuda Market, but even that, without expert knowledge, can be a little tricky.
 The Machane Yehuda Market Tour is the best way to get to know the local cuisine, while learning about the ingredients and spices used.
 You’ll have a chance to try new foods and even buy local herbs and spices to return home with.
 Looking to take your cooking skills to the next level while getting to know this culinary hub of Jerusalem?
 Join the Machane Yehuda Market Tour & Cooking Workshop.

 4. Explore the Neighborhoods

 Tourists in Jerusalem rarely venture beyond the Old City and the modern ‘City Center’, with some heading into the more exclusive (and very nice) areas such as Yemin Moshe and the German Colony.
 Yet cool Jerusalem doesn’t really reside there.
 In Rehavia, just adjacent to the City Center, you’ll find cool cafes and boutique shops which could be just a drop of Tel Aviv in Jerusalem, or in Nachlaot, just next to the Market, a previously religious neighborhood which is today becoming a popular spot for students.
 Walk in the streets and alleyways, drink a coffee in the neighborhood cafes, and begin to feel the insiders Jerusalem, the Jerusalem that locals know and love.